laravel/docs/database.md

 <a name="database-transactions"></a>
 ## Database Transactions

-To run a set of operations within a database transaction, you may use the `transaction` method on the `DB` facade:
+To run a set of operations within a database transaction, you may use the `transaction` method on the `DB` facade.
+If an exception is thrown within the transaction `Closure`, the transaction will automatically be rolled back.
+If the `Closure` executes successfully, the transaction will automatically be committed.
+You don't need to worry about manually rolling back or committing while using the `transaction` method:

 	DB::transaction(function () {
 		DB::table('users')->update(['votes' => 1]);

 		DB::table('posts')->delete();
 	});

-If an exception is thrown within the transaction `Closure`, the transaction will automatically be rolled back.
-If the `Closure` executes successfully, the transaction will automatically be committed.
-You don't need to worry about manually rolling back or committing while using the `transaction` method.

 #### Manually Using Transactions